codeacme17/echo-ui/README.md

 # Echo UI

-> [!NOTE]
-> The project is currently in the development phase
+> [!NOTE] The project is currently in the development phase

-UI framework born for web audio API
+Echo UI is a high-performance and out-of-the-box web audio API component library, build by React and TailwindCSS.

 <a href="./ROADMAP.md">
   <img src="https://img.shields.io/badge/ROADMAP-d4e7ec?style=flat" />